hagoodwi92/solarYears/README.md

 ## Specs

--Should correctly create a SolarYears object with 2 properties -Should correctly calculate user's age on Mercury -Should correctly calculate user's age on Venus -Should correctly calculate user's age on Mars
+* Should correctly create a SolarYears object with 2 properties
+* Should correctly calculate user's age on Mercury
+* Should correctly calculate user's age on Venus
+* Should correctly calculate user's age on Mars
--Should correctly calculate user's age on Jupiter -Should correctly calculate user's years left on a planet, based on given life expectancy -Should correctly caculate user's years lived past given life expantancy on a planet
+* Should correctly calculate user's age on Jupiter
+* Should correctly calculate user's years left on a planet, based on given life expectancy
+* Should correctly caculate user's years lived past given life expantancy on a planet

 ## Setup/Installation Requirements